RichMorin/codeq-cookbook/README.md

 Each page is formatted as a standardized set of sections (reminiscent of Unix man pages).
 The content mimics that of assorted "Foo Cookbook" volumes.

+This cookbook concentrates on Codeq-specific recipes.
+For Datomic-specific recipes, see [datomic-cookbook].